|

 the main contributors to the atmospheric, sometimes disquieting effect.

-The Coens show tons of flair and imagination through numerous cuts and
+The Coens demonstrate an abundance of flair and imagination through

-compositions in subdued lighting full of long shadows and dreamy
+compositions in subdued lighting, full of long shadows and dreamlike

-footage, making their film appealing and enticing.
+footage, making their debut both appealing and enticing.
 Unfortunately, there

-isn't much dramatic value in the love triangle (especially not the
+isn't much dramatic heft to the love triangle (especially not the

-film's best asset in front of the camera, whereas M. Emmett Walsh'
+film's best asset in front of the camera, whereas M. Emmett Walsh's

 |